sdobber/FluxArchitectures.jl/DARNN/Readme.md

 ## Example File

-The example loads some sample data (stemming from a medicinal application - details will not be disclosed) and fits an DA-RNN network to the input features.
+The example loads some sample data and fits an DA-RNN network to the input features.
 Whereas the network works for larger datasets, it will just fit the mean for the sample data.

 ## Known Issues